VertebrateResequencing/wr/.docs/bugfixes/260924-lint-baseline.md

       `origin/master`, and the config supplies the same rev CI used to pass, so the baseline has one source.
 If CI ever lacked the ref, the check would fail the job rather than lint the whole tree.
-    - Limitation: only the `--new-from-rev=<rev>` form of the override is recognised.
-With the space-separated `--new-from-rev <rev>` form, the check verifies the config rev, while golangci-lint still uses `<rev>`.
-      The failure message and the Makefile comment both give the `=` form.
+    - The space-separated `--new-from-rev <rev>` form is refused.
+The first version accepted it, and review found that it brought the bug back: the check verified the config rev, then golangci-lint linted the whole tree against the unresolvable `<rev>`.
+The mixed form `--new-from-rev=HEAD~1 --new-from-rev <rev>` did the same, with the check verifying `HEAD~1`.
+Now the first line of the `lint` recipe calls `$(error ...)` when `GOLANGCI_LINT_ARGS` contains a bare `--new-from-rev` word, so make stops before the rev check or golangci-lint runs.
+Because the line sits in the recipe, it fires only for `make lint`.
+Rejecting the form is simpler than parsing it.
   - Stale `origin/master`: accepted, with the message pointing at `git fetch origin`.
 Any `git fetch origin` updates it.
 A stale `origin/master` only widens the diff, so it can add phantom issues but